 Soul Under the Moon is another infinity mirror room that uses neon colored lights.

 The rest of the room is covered in mirrors.
-The walls and ceiling.
+Including the walls and ceiling!

 It makes you feel like you’re in space starring at all the galaxies and being obliterated by them.